Opinion: Harry and Meghan’s car chase has shocking echoes of Diana

-Heckled and harried hours earlier, Harry and Meghan’s car chase has shocking echoes of Diana
+Heckled and harried hours before, Harry and Meghan’s car chase has shocking echoes of Diana

 A relentless pursuit.
 Two hours.
 The son and his wife in the car.
 It is a succession of coincidences and details that will make the blood of every right thinking person boil